Home » 5.3.3 COMMUNICATIONS AND MEDIA RELATIONS

 5.3.3 COMMUNICATIONS AND MEDIA RELATIONS

 The Edmonton Police Commission (Commission) is committed to the fundamental principles of accountability and transparency.
 These principles are essential to ensuring effective governance and building public trust.
-To that end, and where appropriate, necessary, and advisable, the Commission will provide accurate, credible, and timely information to the media and other stakeholders.
+To that end, and where appropriate, necessary, and advisable, the Commission will provide accurate, credible and timely information to the media and other stakeholders.

 Guidelines: